reductstore/reductstore/docs/how-does-it-work.md

 * **Access By Time.** Each record is written with a timestamp and to read it, you need to know the entry name and time.
 * **Flat Storage Structure.** It has no tree-like structure for data.
 Only buckets and entries in them.
 * **Batching Data.** It doesn't store each blob as one of few files in the file system.
-It batches them into blocks of the fixed content_length so that it can store small objects more efficiently.
+It batches them into blocks of the fixed size so that it can store small objects more efficiently.
 You don't waste the disk space because of the filesystem blocks.&#x20;
 * **Forward Writing.** The storage records data fastest if it needs only to append records to the current block.
 It means for better performance, you write data always with the latest timestamps.&#x20;
 * **Strong FIFO Quota.** When you have intensive write operations, you may run out of the disk space quickly.
 The storage removes the oldest block in a bucket at once when the amount of data reaches the quota limit.